Should I State or Should I Show? Aligning AI with Human Preferences: Structural Exercise

 For each subject, we observe 13 choices in Part I and use maximum likelihood to estimate their individual $(\rho, \mu)$.
 The log-likelihood is

-where $c_k \in \{A_k,B_k\}$ is the observed choice from binary lottery menu $k$.
+where $c_k \in \{A_k,B_k\}$ is the observed choice from binary lottery menu $k = 1, \dots, 13$.
 We then optimize over the bounded parameter space $\rho \in [-2,\,5]$, $\mu \in [0.01,\,100]$ using L-BFGS-B, with a grid of 24 starting points ($\rho_0 \in \{-0.5, 0, 0.5, 1, 2, 3\}$, $\mu_0 \in \{0.1, 1, 5, 20\}$) to mitigate local optima.
 Finally, we retain the solution with the largest log-likelihood.

 Figure \ref{fig:fig_eut_param_scatter} shows a scatter plot of our estimated parameters for each subject.
-Most of our subjects (82\%) are moderately risk averse, with estimated CRRA parameters $\rho$ between zero and one.
-Among these subjects, the median $\rho$ is 0.35, and the median precision parameter is 5.9.
-To put the consistency of our subject pool into perspective, given their estimated parameters, the median number of questions (out of 13) they would choose with probability greater than 75\% is eight.
-The questions for which the EUT model is less predictive are the Hard and Behavioral questions.
+Most subjects are moderately risk averse: 70\% have estimated CRRA parameters $\rho$ between zero and one.
+Among these subjects, the median $\rho$ is 0.34, and the median precision parameter is 5.9.

+We then use these estimated risk parameters to predict subjects’ choices in Part II; we refer to these as predictions from the expected utility (EU) model.
+As described in the main text, the EU model achieves an average match rate of about 75\%, similar to that of Data-AI.
+Moreover, at the subject-question level, EU predictions are more closely aligned with Data-AI than with Prompt-AI, matching the former 80\% of the time and the latter 73\% of the time.
+Across question categories, we also find that the EU model is less predictive for hard and behavioral questions: the average match rates for easy, behavioral, and hard are 99\%, 72\%, and 70\%, respectively.

 \FloatBarrier